 III.
 In-person Fellowship

 Women participants from countries served by SERVIR Amazonia who have completed a minimum level of the online curriculum will be eligible to apply for in-person Fellowship experiences in 2022.
-The Call for participation will open soon.

 About the organizers